InnovArul/personreid_normxcorr/README.md

 #####Software packages used

-1. Torch (with packages installed by default, as well as some special packages such as matio)
+1. Torch (with packages (nn, cunn, cutorch, image) installed by default, as well as some special packages such as matio)
 2. Matlab (R2014a version) - for some data preprocessing scripts

 #####GPUs & drivers used